ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

 ### 14. Why is SVM called a Large Margin Classifier?

 **Ans**:<br>
- **Short Answer:** It positions the decision border so that the separation between the two clusters is maximized.
+ **Short Answer:** <br> It positions the decision border so that the separation between the two clusters is maximized.

-**Long Answer:** The hyperplane where the gap from the data sets is maximum should be chosen, which the geometric margin formalizes.
+**Long Answer:**  <br> The hyperplane where the gap from the data sets is maximum should be chosen, which the geometric margin formalizes.
 This is how it's characterized:

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/top-5-m-4.png" class="img" alt="A formula for data sets with geometric margin formalization."/>